Increased security is a matter of necessity.

 - Securing the identity of citizens

-- Promoting an optimal framework of trust for digital exchanges to create the conditions for reliable deployment of online services.
+- Promoting an optimal trust framework for digital exchanges to create a reliable deployment of online services.

 In the same spirit, we collaborate with our customers to analyze and promote best practices in these areas across the planet.

-If you want to reap the digital dividends with digital identity, and eGovernment services discover our August 2016 web dossier.
+If you want to reap digital dividends with digital identity and eGovernment services, discover our web dossier.